WYD3545/WeChat-Mini-Program/README.md

-# Have-a-try
+# update
 It's my first github repository.
-In the next days, I maybe submit a project at there.
+The content of this repository is a WeChat mini program called "TOKYO ANON".
+I am delighted to self-study the knowledge of WeChat mini programs， During the winter vacation of 2025 and create this project example